tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * Due to the challenging nature of this course, there will be many moments where you will doubt yourselves.
 Remember that everyone starts as a beginner, including the instructor.
 Also, remember why you were admitted to this program in the first place: you have what it takes to succeed.

 * Form a community with your classmates.
-Even though challenging times are up ahead, as students you have a solid support system: the instructor, TAs, student success manager, and, perhaps most importantly, each other.
+Even though challenging times are up ahead, as students, you have a reliable support system: the instructor, TAs, student success manager, and, perhaps most importantly, each other.
 When you're frustrated or stuck, remember that we're all in this together.
 Seek help when you need it and lift each other up.

 * Lastly, learning is supposed to be frustrating!
 It's a process, so stick with it.
 Things only get easier when we choose to embrace the difficulty and put in the hours to succeed.